 Scattering natural products like beeswax candles can also freshen up the room and add ambience without impacting on the environment.

 If you’re on a mission to go green at home, the bathroom is a fantastic place to start.
-There are numerous ways you can make your bathroom a more environmentally-friendly space and often, making simple changes can make a massive difference both to your energy and water consumption and your monthly bills.
+There are numerous ways you can make your bathroom a more environmentally-friendly space.
+Often just making simple changes can make a massive difference both to your energy and water consumption and your monthly bills.

 Make an effort to be water-wise, swap baths for showers and invest in water-saving and energy-efficient features and appliances.
 Use sustainable and organic materials and look out for products that are FSC certified like Showerwall.
 Choose natural toiletries and cleaning products and try and banish potentially harmful chemicals from your bathroom.